-The ACT consists of four multiple choice test sections: English, reading, math, and science.
+The ACT consists of four multiple choice test sections: English, mathematics, science reasoning and reading.
 An optional, hand-written writing test is also available but must be selected at the time of registration.

 The scores of the ACT range from 1 to 36.
 Each college and university has its own criteria for how it evaluates the scores.
 The ACT also provides information about where a student's score ranks on the national scoring percentage.